emmet0r/contributor-catalyst/CODE_OF_CONDUCT.md

 ## Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
+Deliberate misuse of reporting procedures and/or submitting

+Please keep in mind that this reporting process is meant to be constructive.
+Consequently, we would like to dissuade abusing the reporting procedures with malicious intent.

 -> Enforcement - take a break
 -> Personal disputes / leave personal disagreements, settle privately / negotiate disagreement

 ## Attribution
--> add 2 CoCs used as source material
+-> add 3 CoCs used as source material